putamayo/feliz-domingo-flutter-ganache-solidity-web3/README.md

 This is a Flutter app I'm working on to practice and play around with Solidity.
 Flutter 💖 the Ethereum Virtual Machine :)

-Features
+Features:
 1. Store tasks in a smart contract and display them in a ListView ✅ done
+2. Reminder of task sends a push notification to device
-2. Send a task from your address to another address
+3. Send a task from your address to another address
-3. Trade some ETH in your wallet for a task in another wallet
+4. Trade some ETH in your wallet for a task in another wallet

 ➡ Flutter